 brew install postgresql # macosx yum install -y postgresql-devel # amazonlinux2 and redhat variants apt-get install libpq-dev # ubuntu and debian variants

-The AWS CLI is not required but is strongly recommended so that you can make use of AWS Profiles.
+The AWS CLI is required.
 You can install the AWS CLI via pip.

 pip install awscli --upgrade --user